JasonShevik/Game-Tracker/README.md

 # Game-tracker v2.8b
-This will be a modified version of the DnD initiative tracker that I put on Haxme.
+This will be a modified version of my DnD initiative tracker.
 It will include tracking for additional RPGs and other games.

 ----------------
 Changelog: